Hallettsville Block Party 1860- 1880

 Twenty feet front on Main St. commencing at the North corner of the lot on which the Hallettsville Drug Store is situated and 50 feet in depth.

-West 1/2 of the second story of the Hallettsville Drug Store and known as the old Masonic Hall and right of way to seocnd story.
+West 1/2 of the second story of the Hallettsville Drug Store and known as the old Masonic Hall and right of way to second story.

 1/2 of the office now occupied by said Ballard and myself (Harris) over the T. Wilson Drug Store.